marcotidei/LAURACam/README.md

 - Compile all `.py` modules into `.mpy` using **mpy-cross**
 - Upload the compiled `.mpy` files to your device

-This is especially recommended for MicroPython on ESP32 boards with limited RAM.

 ---

 ## Project Status